 Alas, technical leaders are rarely born.
 But they can be shaped.

 A successful leadership development plan for developers uses the same principles as other leadership development programs.
 The key is to:

 - Address the capability and process-based problems developers actually face

 - Create a learning culture that encourages collaboration and knowledge sharing

 - Provide training that reflects technology’s close ties with other business functions.

 In assuming a leadership role, a software developer has to balance three areas of responsibility: People, technical and business.

 NB: Make sure to include senior developers and engineers in this conversation.
-A 2021 report from HackerRank found HR lacks the deep understanding of tech skills needed compared to the capabilities most engineers believe are necessary.
+One 2021 report found HR lacks the deep understanding of tech skills needed compared to the capabilities most engineers believe are necessary.
+Fast forward a few years to an uncertain time for tech talent, and organisations are finding they can’t hire to match pace with changing technical skills.
+Now more than ever, you need to be consistently nurturing internal talent.
 Including them in the conversation gives you on-the-ground insight into lacking capabilities they see as critical to team culture and productivity.